fenago/intro-ruby/lab_guides/Lab_1.md

 wholly embraces object-oriented programming because everything in Ruby is an object.
 Ruby has a long list of keywords that make many operations a piece of cake.
 This means you can do more with less code.

-Whether you are a newbie to the world of programming, or an experienced developer in other languages who is tired of the compilation processes, extra declarations, and the keywords of other languages, Ruby will be a revelation from the point of view of your productivity.

-With all these characteristics, Ruby gives developers an enriching experience, making programming productive and fun.
-In addition to Ruby being a fantastic programming language, the Ruby community is also very friendly and supportive.

 #### Pre-reqs: